crossedxd/EVEAuth/README.md

 # EVEAuth

+*Note: the "modal" option requires [wxPython](https://pypi.org/project/wxPython/) in order to work.*

 Authenticate via EVE Online's sign-in service and establish a session using a given config file, or the default config file if none is specified.